 Apart from the strategy, the municipality has already made some inroads in ensuring that the revenue generating capacity is improved.
 An analysis of the revenue generated from refuse removal against the cost of providing such a service for the municipality was made and it was discovered that not all customers benefiting were billed.
+The municipality is using Munisoft billing system to bill customers on a monthly basis.
 A data collection process was initiated to identify all customers who should be billed for the service.
 These accounts were then updated to ensure that they are billed and the billing for customers who are not owners of the properties was consolidated into that of the owner to mitigate the risk of the municipality being unable to trace its debtors should those decide to vacate the premises without fully settling all accounts and without informing the municipality, which is always the case.

-4.1.11.
+4.6.11.
 Financial Recovery Plan to address cash flow problems